 Five PV classes

 Investors, developers, operators, and regulators will need to understand the future prospects of various PV classes, in particular growth rates and integration strategies for decentralized systems as well as for centralized utility-scale systems that may require investment in transmission and distribution.
-DNV GL has defined five PV classes, from centralized to off-grid.
+DNV has defined five PV classes, from centralized to off-grid.
 These differ on typical installation capacity, learning rates, investment and operations costs, and allotted bespoke storage.

 - Commercial and industrial